abpframework/abp/docs/en/tutorials/modular-crm/part-04.md

 In this section, we will install the `ModularCrm.Ordering` module to the main application, so it can be a part of the system.

+> Before the installation, ensure that the web application is not running.

 Right-click the `ModularCrm` module (under the `main` folder) and select the *Import Module* command:

 ![abp-studio-import-module-for-ordering](images/abp-studio-import-module-for-ordering.png)